manymoments/manymoments.github.io/_posts/2019-09-13-flavours-of-partial-synchrony.markdown

 author: Ittai Abraham
 ---

 This is a follow up post to the post on [Synchrony, Asynchrony and Partial synchrony](https://ittaiab.github.io/2019-06-01-2019-5-31-models/).
-Here we discuss in more details the two flavours of partial synchrony from [DLS88](https://groups.csail.mit.edu/tds/papers/Lynch/jacm88.pdf): **GST** and **Unknown Latency**.
+The partial synchrony model of [DLS88](https://groups.csail.mit.edu/tds/papers/Lynch/jacm88.pdf) comes in two flavours: **GST** and **Unknown Latency**.
+In this post we discuss:

-We discuss why *in practice* the GST flavour seems to be a better model of the real world and why *in theory*, the two flavours are equivalent.
+1. why, *in practice*, the GST flavour seems to be a better model of the real world.
+2. why, *in theory*, the two flavours are equivalent.

 ### The GST flavour of Partial Synchrony